BonnierNews/postcss-demq/README.md

 [PostCSS] plugin to filter media queries.

-Primary use case is transforming a fully responsive stylesheet into a smaller sheet with styles for a specific device.
+The primary use case is transforming a fully responsive stylesheet into a smaller sheet with styles for a specific device.

 ```css
 .component { content: "generic styles" }